costa-group/syrup-python/README.md

 * -v activates the lightweight verifier included in `Syrup 2.0`
 * -tout allows specifying a desired timeout for the optimization process of each of the basic blocks of the smart contract under analysis.
-It is set to XXs by default
+It is set to 10s by default
-* ----
+* -disable-generation-log-file Disables the generation of a log file storing the contents of the superoptimization process
-* ----
+* -check-log-file accepts the log file generated from a previous run and outputs the same files
-* TODO
+* the remaining flags correspond to those related to the Max-SMT encoding that have already been discussed in the previous section

 For instances, to analyze the smart contract [0x001385C23468Cb4614831aD9205F041Cf64A2958.sol](https://github.com/costa-group/syrup-python/blob/master/examples/tosem-benchmarks-a/0x001385C23468Cb4614831aD9205F041Cf64A2958.sol) using
 OptiMathSAT as SMT solver and the default configuration, you have to